hsiaoyi0504/character-level-classification-using-neural-networks/README.md

 As a matter of fact, neural networks come in handy to create an end-to-end module that learns the embedding, feature extraction and classification.

 ### Please refer to _README.pdf_ for details and experiment results

+A similar dataset for this task can be found [here (kaggle)](https://www.kaggle.com/alaeddineayadi/obfuscated-multiclassification).